Earth has been sending out manned probes to other planets now for fifty years. The

 Lance asks, “Should I go out and get it?”

-Collins replies, “No, not yet.
+Collins replies, “No, not you.
+Have security get it and bring it up here.
 How are those creatures doing?”

 Lance says, “Sir, it seems they have stopped about 50 feet from the fence.”